Home > Overview

 Among the many industries that could be impacted by ocean (long-term) and coastal (near-term) acidification are commercial fishing, shellfish harvesting, aquaculture, and seafood distributors.
 These groups need objective information to help them prepare for and respond to the impacts of OCA.
 The scientific community needs their input to design effective monitoring and research strategies for the region.

 Policymakers in New England are beginning to address the issue of OCA.
 In April 2014, Maine established the Commission to Study the Effects of Coastal and Ocean Acidification and its Existing and Potential Effects on Species that are Commercially Harvested and Grown Along the Maine Coast.
 The commission reviewed Washington State’s OA Commission Report and reviewed the latest scientific information, partly informed through NECAN, and then issued its final report to the Maine legislature in December 2014.
 The report included recommendations to establish a Maine OA Commission and to conduct monitoring and research relevant to Maine.
+More information can be found on the Policy Working Group page.

 Outlook: What Lies Ahead?